 SECTION 9 - FORFEITS

 9.1 - MINIMUM PLAYERS: A team must have at least 3 skaters and 1 goalie OR 4 skaters on the ice at the drop of the puck or a forfeit for the offending team will occur.

-9.2 - RESULTS FROM A FORFEIT: A teams that forfeits with be given a 1-0 loss and the goal will be credited to the goaltender of the winning team.
+9.3 - RESULTS FROM A FORFEIT: A teams that forfeits with be given a 1-0 loss and the goal will be credited to the "bench" of the winning team.
 A 2nd forfeit by the same team in the same season will be fined by the league 50% of the cost of a game.
-A 3rd forfeit by the same team in the same season will be fined by the league 50% of the cost of a game and the league will add the necessary amount of players to prevent such incident from happening again, even if that means rostering over 15 players.
+A 3rd forfeit by the same team in the same season will be fined by the league 50% of the cost of a game and the league will attempt to add the necessary amount of players to prevent such incident from happening again, even if that means rostering over 15 players.